 My kids love building things and making things.
 A few months ago, we were sent a kit from Creation Crate where you were able to program and build a mood lamp using real breadboards, circuits, and wires.
-The project itself is a bit challenging (probably best for teens), but Monkey was able to get it to work with a little help from me.
+The project itself is a bit challenging (probably best for teens), but Monkey was able to get it to work with a little help from me and it was a fascinating STEM activity.

 We’ve had the lights sitting around ever since and I thought it would also be fun to use the lights for a Christmas project.